 Our point?
 Influencer marketing can be used for good, but a growing industry-wide problem is in danger of tarnishing its reputation.
 According to recent figures from Mediakix, 93% of A-list endorsements are still in breach of FTC (Federal Trade Commission) guidelines.

 Many social media stars are flouting the basic rules of influencer marketing by not crediting paid for posts with #ad or a #spon.
 But the problem isn’t just stateside.
 Many UK influencers are still failing to highlight instances of paid promotional content.
+Now deleted, this post from Scott Disick is an example of how not to credit a promotional post.

 In April, the UK’s watchdog – the Advertising Standards Agency (ASA) – ordered the takedown of a promotional post by London beauty blogger Sheikhbeauty.

 The ASA found the popular star to be in breach of their most recent set of guidelines, which state: “it may be necessary to use an identifier like ‘Ad’ if the post is of a commercial nature.
+Now updated, Instagrammer Sheikhbeauty was ordered by the ASA to mark this piece of content with #ad.

 But we mustn’t make an example of Sheikhbeauty; she is not the first, and she won’t be the last.
 However, the problem is somewhat discrediting the influencer marketing industry.